EffectiveAltruism

 Discounting the Future

-Seems to me the main issue here is trying to do Utilitarianism without discounting the future, due to uncertainty.
+Seems to me the main issue here is trying to do Utilitarianism without discounting the future due to uncertainty.

-If I can baldly state that my actions today get huge utility in the hedonic calculus from their cumulative effects millions of years in the future, but I don't have to discount that utility due to my uncertainty about what will happen in the future, or about the casual chain between my actions and future events, then I can effectively help myself to any degree of justification for any action I like.
+If I can baldly state that my actions today get huge utility in the hedonic calculus from their cumulative effects millions of years in the future, but I don't have to discount that utility due to my uncertainty about what will happen in the future, or about the causal chain between my actions and future events, then I can effectively help myself to any degree of justification for any action I like.

 This is obvious nonsense to anyone who thinks about it for five seconds.
 For any action I take today, there is some probability it achieves good things in the predictable near term.
 But jump more than 5 ot 10 years out, and it will get swamped by other actions and decisions.